CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

 # Guide

-1. We will first need to login to your tenant to enable the Azure key vault addon against the AKS
+1. Sign in to your tenant to enable the Azure Key Vault add-on against the AKS.

 1. Open up `pwsh` and sign in to your tenant with `az login`.